douglocke/major-studio1/Reading1 Notes.md

 Michael Whitelaw (TedX talk):  See the whole collection at once.
 "Understand more about the collection", relationships.
 ![TedX Picture](/tedx.png)

+* Doesn't this seem to emphasize the museum collection itself?

 Search is a primary discovery mechanism, but requires one to already know something about the collection or what they are looking for, and how to query effectively.

 "Data as cultural/critical/creative material"